Corionis/ELS/artifacts/document/how-to-readme.md

  * -D : Dry run, validate, scan, and match but do not make any changes

- * -e file : Export publisher libraries to text file
+ * -e file : Export publisher libraries items to flat text file

  * -f file : Log file, default VolMunger.log in directory where "run" is executed

  * -k : Keep volmunger.json files, default is to delete them as they are processed

- * -i file : Export JSON items to file
+ * -i file : Export publisher libraries items to collection file

  * -l library : Publisher library to process, default all May need to add specific item(s)